jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Verify the layerfile composition, maybe /layers (or echo it alongside /compose output)
 - [X] Factor out layer map into a layer locator passed from the server main program
 - [ ] Enhance layer locator to allow indirection / context by pixie set or other style choices.
+  - [ ] example: comet for Moomins at night; moon if visible; fireworks for new year's night.

 Full PixieReport function (minus the weather report location choosing wizard) needs
 - [X] Get a font matching the original WeatherPixie loaded into Jimp